4th grade “Enlarged Flower Drawings” and 5th grade “Splattered Paintbrushes”!

 5th graders will be starting these once they finish up their “Splattered Paintbrushes” art lesson!

 This mixed media watercolor self-portrait lesson is inspired by the contemporary Artist Cecilia Paredes (she is an amazing painter – check out her artwork if you haven’t seen her self-portraits!!!!)
 I’m excited to introduce my students to her work!
+Below is a link to view some of her incredible work!

 I’ll update this post (as well as my “5th Grade Art Lessons” page ) with photos of students working on their art as well as students finished artwork, and the learning goals for the lesson once complete!